Do you ever have crying days?

 These are the days when it really helps to know that other moms—your friends—have days like these, too.
 I know only because I ask.
 Most people don’t want to tell other people that they did nothing all day because they just… couldn’t.

-If you find your mind veering into scary territory where you imagine everyone in your family dies and you are sort of relieved to start your life all over again, it helps to know that just about every mom who’s honest will tell you they’ve been there, and not to worry, you won’t stay long.
+If you find your mind veering into scary territory where you imagine everyone in your family dies and you are a sort of numb kind of relieved to start your life all over again, it helps to know that just about every mom who’s honest will tell you they’ve had that thought, too, if only in low moments here and there.
+Not to worry, you won’t stay long.

-If it helps to hear that, on those hard days, the constant, high-pitched sound of your daughter’s voice sometimes makes you want to curl inside your own body, then you know you’re normal sad.
+If it helps to hear — on those hard days, when the constant, high-pitched sound of your daughter’s voice sometimes makes you want to curl inside your own body — that other mothers know that feeling, and it doesn’t make you a bad mom, then you know it’s just a normal hard mom day.

 But sometimes I feel so sad that I feel like I can’t be a mother.
 I don’t want my kids to see that.
 Or worse, to feel that.